 4. Measure Success

 Oversight needs to be a huge part of your SEO strategy.
 At any given time, you should know how well your site is ranking online and what pages are doing best.
 You should also know how your organic search traffic is increasing (or decreasing) month after month, and how much of that organic traffic is converting.
 Use an analytics platform to gather and sort data, and tweak your strategy as needed to respond to what that data is telling you.
+Measuring SEO performance should be an integral part of every SEO campaign as it will allow you to timely make adjustments if something is not working out.

 A well-thought-out, well-executed SEO strategy could be the defining tactic for surging past your competitors.
 Are you meeting the mark?